Monday, March 9, 2026

 Galgotias University in the explanation on the situations cropped out of a disputable technological display, mentioned on their “Institutional Intention”.
 It cannot be taken as an inadvertent natural manner of expression, instead depicts the core sets of the philosophical basis of the University.
 More than an explanation, the timing used to apply such a phrasing indeed raises a question on the entire Institutionalism in the education system of the country.
 In another way, it raises a question on the entire governmental structure and policy approaches in the education and technology development in the country.

 The present question of “Institutional Intent” does not find any erroneous interludes in the whole operational process of Institutional Operationalization of Engineering Education.
 The “Intent” is a question that has to be in tune with the Intent of the Department of Science and Technology.
-Fund for Improvement of Science and Technology certainly would be a milestone in transforming our Technical Institutions into hubs of Innovative and applicational initiatives.
+The Fund for Improvement of Science and Technology certainly would be a milestone in transforming our Technical Institutions in hubs of Innovative and applicational initiatives.
 However, our Technocrats are from the same classic school of thought, who received PhDs and DScs following the line of research of the Guides and head of the Departments.
 It is quite natural that every Programme that is devised by these lineages will have its own drawbacks, who will leave ample space for rusted and mundane faculties to stick on to chairs.
-The reason for all these failures is the Political system of the country , which takes the least time and care to understand the realities of scientific research and Development.
-Following the FIST , Anusandhan National research Foundation was created in 2023.
+The reason for all these failures, is the Political system of the country, that takes least time and care to understand the realities of scientific research and Development.
+Following the FIST , Anusandhan National Research Foundation was created in 2023.

-Again, it would be proper to say that India delves on the mistaken identity between Engineering advancement, Process Development and Technological Development with that of innovative Research and Technological Development.
+Again, would it be proper to say that India delves on the mistaken identity between Engineering advancement, Process Development and Technological Development with that of innovative Research and Technological Development?
 India has achieved substantial Technological advancement and growth.
 However, the growth and expansion cannot be linked to innovative developments in nascent technologies and their applications.
-Most of the research is confined to adaptations, modifications, improvements or parallel operational mechanisms.
+Most of the research’s confine to adaptations, modifications, improvements or parallel operational mechanisms.
 It would cover a wide range of intermediary design and devising which draws a phenomenal volume of patents.

 The state of R&D in the country is narrowed down by the narratives that are enough to blink the eyes of the political leadership depending on the same mouths for their briefings.
 Advisories are the adversaries.
-Not even a single person has seen the fag end of the day, who have questioned the credibility of these big bluffs who have scores and scores and publications to their credit.
-The ill fate is that, the same data, is explained under different heads and slight modification and finds space even in the international publications.
+Not even a single person have seen the fag end of the day, who have questioned the credibility of these big bluffs who have scores and scores and publications to their credit.
+The ill fate is that the same data is explained under different heads and slight modification and finds space even in the international publications.

 Nothing more needs to be said.
 What happened in such a programme of National importance in the international stage cannot be explained due to oversight or due to misrepresentation of facts.
 It is time for our political leadership to draw a line between Academic Research and applicational research for the manufacturing sector.
 What has to be done at a doctoral level cannot be thrown open to undergraduate courses.
 Faculty advancement and improvement do not mean process development.
 It requires a Philosophy, concept, objective, Utility, space for application and commercial requirement and value, gaps in the existing technological knowhow, design, components and structuring and modelling to begin with.